seek-oss/sku/docs/docs/static-rendering.md

 ## Supporting React Suspense

 [React Suspense][react suspense documentation] allows renders to complete asynchronously, waiting for modules or data to become available.
-When this occurs during static rendering, [`renderToString`] will throw and error, as it expects the render to complete immediately.
+When this occurs during static rendering, [`renderToString`] will throw an error, as it expects the render to complete immediately.
 To avoid this error you have a few options:

 1. Never throw Suspense boundaries.
 Either don't use React Suspense in the first place, or ensure component don't suspend on the initial render.